mickelson/attract/Readme.txt

 2. Download the Attract-Mode source, extract it to your system.

 3. On Linux/OS-X: Run "make".
-Edit the Makefile first if you don't want to use ffmpeg and/or libfontconfig (see Makefile comments).
+Edit the Makefile first if you don't want to use ffmpeg and/or fontconfig (see Makefile comments).

 On Windows: Load the Codeblocks project file located in the "win32" subdirectory and compile in Codeblocks.
 The Windows version of Attract